 Sometimes though someone can have so much pride, that they are not someone to be proud of.
 When pride is so big that someone thinks only they are right and its stops them hearing others, or when their pride means they make other people feel little, that is not pride to feel proud of.

 I feel pride in being Autistic when I know I have used my Autism ingredients in good and kind ways.
 When I use my sniff ability to return lost clothing to the person who lost it, I feel pride.
-When I use my ability to stay focussed on only one thing, to practice and learn something until I achieve it, I feel pride.
+When I use my ability to stay focused on only one thing, to practice and learn something until I achieve it, I feel pride.
 When I use my ability to think up different ideas to fix a problem, or to help someone, I feel pride.
 When I’ve used my ability in writing and sign language, to teach someone, or to say kind things, I feel pride.

 When I do not use my Autism ingredients to do good things for myself, or to do good things for other people, I do not feel pride in being Autistic, or in being me.
 I think that’s because just being, just existing doesn’t create pride.
 Pride comes from what you do, what choices you make, what actions you do and how much effort you put into being you”.